ThomasStolt/Get_Vigor165_DSL_Status/README.md

 # Get Vigor 165 DSL Status

+If internet connectivity in your home goes down, it is often difficult to find out why: is it the WiFi?
+Is it the DSL connection?
+Is it your phone that has lost the WiFi connection?
+Or a myriad of other reasons.

+For me, my DSL router looses connectivity every so often.
+When then happens, it takes about a minute or so, until it has renegotiated the connection speed with its head end at the Service Provider.
+I wanted something that immideately shows, that the DSL connection is down.
+Luckily, I have many Hue lights at home, specifically some Hue Play Lights, that I don't have a real use for anymore.
+So I decide to use them as "DSL status lights".
+The the DSL connection goes down, it will turn those lights red!
+If the DSL router is in the negotiation ("Training") phase, the lights will turn yellow and if the connection is re-established, the lights will turn green, slowly fading out.

+Luckily the DrayTek Vigor routers speak SNMP, via which it is easy to find out, which connection state a router is currently in, which this tool is using.

-This program will monitor the online status of your DrayTek (Vigor 165) and indicate the status via a set of Hue lights:
+So, I created a systemd service that does that and can run on a RaspberryPi.
+This tool will monitor the online status of your DrayTek (Vigor 165) and indicate the status via a set of Hue lights:

 - Red (solid)